On this page:

-The California Office of Emergency Services and California Geological Survey have produced a tsunami preparedness brochure for recreational and commercial boaters.
+The California Tsunami Program has produced a tsunami preparedness brochure for recreational and commercial boaters.
 The March 11, 2011 tsunami caused nearly $100M in damage to the California maritime community.
-The California tsunami program is working with the state’s maritime communities to provide more detailed maps and guidance that will help them improve their tsunami planning.
 This brochure will help educate individual boaters about how they should prepare BEFORE the next tsunami arrives on our coast.

 Maritime Tsunami Response Playbooks